Did Fiscal Consolidation Cause the Double-Dip Recession in the Euro Area?

 JEL classification: E61, E62, E63

-Countries covered: European Union, OECD, Austria, Belgium, Bulgaria, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kindom, Australia, Canada, Israel, Japan, Korea, Norway, Switzerland, USA, Bosnia and Herzegovina, Brazil, Croatia, Egypt, Georgia, India, Indonesia, Jordan, Lebanon, Mexico, Morocco, Russia, Serbia, Turkey, Ukraine, EU Eastern Partnership, Argentina, Chile, Colombia, Dominican Republic, Ecuador, Emerging market countries, Guyana, Hong Kong SAR, Iceland, Malaysia, Mauritius, New Zealand, Panama, Paraguay, Peru, Philippines, Singapore, South Africa, Taiwan, Thailand, Uruguay, EU-27 (2007-2013)
+Countries covered: European Union, OECD, Austria, Belgium, Bulgaria, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, United Kindom, Australia, Canada, Israel, Japan, Korea, Norway, Switzerland, USA, Bosnia and Herzegovina, Brazil, Croatia, Egypt, Georgia, India, Indonesia, Jordan, Lebanon, Mexico, Morocco, Russia, Serbia, Turkey, Ukraine, EU Eastern Partnership countries, Argentina, Chile, Colombia, Dominican Republic, Ecuador, Emerging market countries, Guyana, Hong Kong SAR, Iceland, Malaysia, Mauritius, New Zealand, Panama, Paraguay, Peru, Philippines, Singapore, South Africa, Taiwan, Thailand, Uruguay, EU-27 (2007-2013)

 Research Areas: Macroeconomic Analysis and Policy